Ravens, Patriots, 49ers remain top 3 teams in AP Pro32 poll

-The surging Ravens, who have won seven in a row, retained the top spot in the latest AP Pro32 poll.

-Baltimore routed the Los Angeles Rams 45-6 on Monday night to move to 9-2 on the season.
+NEW YORK (AP) — Heading into the stretch run of the regular season, the NFL’s top teams are trying to find and maintain their winning form as they get ready for the playoffs.

+The top seven teams in the latest AP Pro32 poll remained the same from last week.
+In fact, eight of the top 10 teams all won in Week 11 and the other two, Seattle and Green Bay, had byes.

-The Ravens earned 11 of the 12 first-place votes for 382 points in balloting Tuesday by media members who regularly cover the NFL.
+The Baltimore Ravens are on top, earning 10 of the 12 first-place votes for 378 points in balloting Tuesday by media members who regularly cover the NFL.
+The Ravens (8-2) have won six in a row and are coming off a 41-7 rout the Houston Texans.

-“I keep waiting for Lamar Jackson and the Ravens to have a poor outing,” said Charean Williams of Pro Football Talk.
-“It hasn’t happened the past seven games.
-The Cleveland game was the last time they looked like something other than the favorite.”
+“That Lamar Jackson-Deshaun Watson showdown turned out to be no contest at all, as Jackson put in yet another MVP-worthy performance,” Newsday’s Bob Glauber said.

+The Ravens will close Week 12 when they head to Los Angeles to take on the Rams next Monday night.

-The New England Patriots (10-1) received the other first-place vote for 366 points to stay in the No. 2 spot.
+The New England Patriots (9-1) received the other two first-place votes for 372 points to stay in the No. 2 spot.

-“(Coach Bill) Belichick in control of every facet as special teams whip Cowboys,” Fox Sports’ John Czarnecki said of New England’s 13-9 victory.
+“Bill Belichick has boasted several suffocating defenses during his glorious reign in Foxborough, but this current unit may just rank at the head of the class,” said Ira Kaufman of Fox 13 in Tampa, Florida.

-The San Francisco 49ers (10-1) followed close behind with 365 points and remained No. 3.
-The 49ers head to Baltimore to face the Ravens in the top matchup of Week 13.
+The top two teams in the NFC West, the San Francisco 49ers and the Seahawks, are next and the Packers round out the top five.
+The 49ers host the Packers on Sunday night in one of the top matchups of the week.

 More AP NFL coverage: https://apnews.com/NFL and https://twitter.com/AP_NFL